 A Corgi Rottweiler is a cross-breed of the Rottweiler and the Corgi.
 Many of these breeds are bred because they have desirable traits from both breeds, making them better suited to being pets.

 The problem with this mix is that it’s not always easy to tell what breed your pup might be.
 Their coats can come in a large variety of colors, even some that you might not expect.

 Their ears can also have some variations from either parent breed as well.

 The Corgi is obviously the shortest part of this dog’s body, but that doesn’t mean they are short in size.
 Many Rottweiler mixes grow to be of the larger size and can weigh more than their parent breeds.

-Because of Corgi genetics, they usually have shorter legs and a shorter, stockier body.
+Because of Corgi’s genetics, they usually have shorter legs and a shorter, stockier body.

 They usually have one or two coats similar to the Rottweiler’s fur but also with some Corgi traits mixed in there.

 Some coats can even be wavy, which makes them pretty unique.
-They usually have well-defined colouring as Corgi’s colours are either black, tan, red and white or sable and white.
+They usually have well-defined coloring as Corgi’s colors are either black, tan, red, and white or sable and white.

 Their fur is longer than a regular Corgi, so they look like more substance than their parent breed does.

 Crossbreeding dogs is the deliberate mating of two different breeds.
 Some people do this to bring together the best traits of both breeds, while some think they can create a new breed that will be healthier than either parent breed.